top of page

 First and Second dish, dessert:

-Soup; beef, pasta; rice; vegetables; Some Mongolian traditional food such as buuz (dumplings); canned fruits;tea; coffee; cocoa, juice.
+Soup; beef, pasta; rice; vegetables; Some Mongolian traditional food such as buuz (dumplings); canned fruits; tea; coffee; cocoa, juice.

 Vegetarians are happy with us!
 We do prepare vegetarian meals!
-Please make sure you have indicated that when you fill our client information form. https://kazakhtour.com/clientinfo/
+Please make sure you have indicated that when you fill our client information form. https://www.kazakhtour.com/clientform/

-GENERAL INFORMATION
+GENERAL INFORMATION:

 Sprawled across the mountain system where Russia, Kazakhstan, China and Mongolia come together is a vast and relatively pristine wild land, the Altai-Sayan Ecoregion.
 An Ecoregion is a distinct territory defined by natural processes rather than political ones.
 Its borders are ecological, and its provinces are interconnected habitats.

 The Altai-Sayan Ecoregion is one of the planet's most important strongholds of biodiversity - big enough and sufficiently intact to support most of its natural species.
 It covers over 386,000 square miles (an area the size of Texas and New Mexico combined) in four countries.
 It includes three mountain ranges - the Altai, the Sayan, and the Mongolian Altai - and large tracts of the country surrounding them.
 Two of the ten largest river basins in the world - the Ob and the Yenesei - have their headwaters here.
 But not all the water flows to the sea.
-The Khovd River, which has its genesis in the glaciers of Mongolia's Altai Tavn Bogd Mountains, flows into the Great Lakes Basin, a depression with no outlet whose lush wetlands comprise the last great reed beds of central Asia.

 The Mongolian section of the ecoregion includes three national parks (Lake Khovsgol, Khar Us Nuur, and Altai Tavan Bogd), seven strictly protected areas, and two nature reserves.